Skip to main content

 The Octopus app and Octopus website show Agile prices.
 Octopus also points customers towards third-party tools built on its API, including Energy Stats UK and Octopus Home.

 For a broader tariff decision, use the tariff comparison tool to compare live regional Octopus rates.
-If you are choosing between Agile, Go and Intelligent Go, also read the Go and Intelligent Go guide and the battery storage strategy guide.
+If you are choosing between Agile, Go and Intelligent Go, also read the Go and Intelligent Go guide, the battery storage strategy guide and Octopus’s smart-tariff terms.

-If you decide Octopus is the right supplier, you can use Matt’s referral code during the switch.
-Check the tariff first, then use the code if the overall choice still makes sense.
+If you decide Octopus is the right supplier, you can use the referral link during the switch.
+Check the tariff first, then use the link if the overall choice still makes sense.